Cha Eun-woo's net worth: A look at the wealth of Korea's '1 in a million' star

 The net worth of Cha Eun-woo

-Multiple sources place Cha Eun-woo’s net worth at around USD 5-12 million (INR 40-98 crore approx.).
+Multiple sources place Cha Eun-woo’s net worth at around USD 5-12 million.
 That said, there are no official sources to confirm the same.
 Largely, this wealth is estimated to be courtesy of his role in the K-pop group ASTRO – entertainment company Fantagio’s biggest source of revenue – which has had several successful concerts as well as album sales in billions every consecutive year.
-The actor is believed to have a net worth of about USD 50 million (INR 408 crore approx.)
+The actor is believed to have a net worth of about USD 50 million.

 Highest-paid celebrity with a ‘second job’